 Receiving Documents Logged

-The vendor delivers the goods or services and the relevant receiving document is entered, with line items verified to ensure that everything ordered is delivered.
+The vendor delivers the goods or services and the relevant receiving document (usually a goods receipt or packing slip) is entered in the procurement system, with line items verified to ensure that everything ordered is delivered.

-The vendor submits an invoice, which is entered into the system.
+The vendor submits an invoice, which is entered into the buyer’s accounts payable system.
 Automated systems often support electronic invoicing (eInvoicing) through the use of vendor portals.

-The invoice is reconciled against the PO and relevant documents from the receiving process.
-In automated systems, the three-way matching process compares the purchase order and receiving document with the invoice to confirm that the goods were delivered as ordered and billed accordingly.
+The invoice is reconciled against the PO and the receiving document (receipt or packing slip).
+In automated systems, the three-way matching process compares the purchase order and receiving document with the invoice to confirm that the goods were delivered and billed as ordered.
 Line items that do not match are flagged and reported for investigation.